Why do we need Security Assessments? We need them to gain a picture of our defense, to identify gaps in that defense and opportunities to improve it.

 Air-Gapped Backups: What are they and how are they implemented?

 Why are air-gapped backups required?
-Cyber insurance providers have begun requiring air-gapped backups due to a significant rise in ransomeware attacks.
+Cyber insurance providers have begun requiring air-gapped backups due to a significant rise in ransomware attacks.

 According to SonicWALL researchers, ransomware attacks more than doubled from 2021 to 2022.
 As a result of this increase, many organizations found that their cyber insurance providers now required they implement air-gapped backups to protect their critical data.
 In this post we will look at air-gapped backups by answering the question…What are they and how are they implemented?